3abdelazim/learn/nginx/README.md

-You need to include letsencrypt and ssl folders here
+You need to include letsencrypt folder here